katharinakoslowski/ioc_driver/README.md

 -  `ioc_word_dlm=int`: if > 0, whitespace is used as a word delimiter; otherwise each char is a word (default: 1)

 ### Log file
-To recreate the output in x, initialize the module with `init.sh` and use `sudo bash io_calls.sh` to write data to the device files.
+To recreate log output similiar to `kernel.log`, initialize the module with `init.sh` and use `sudo bash io_calls.sh` to write data to the device files.

 ### Bugs
 - Module verification fails